 Northern Lights - Pasvik Valley

 As expected arrived at Øvre Pasvik Camping in Vaggatem at around 10.00pm, the late check-in time being a bonus (can book in up to 11.00pm), then sorted out access for the four bed cabin.
-If you ask in advance, they'll just leave the key in the door, and a relative bargain in Norway at just 550 Krone - very, very basic yes, but it was warm and clean, and suited our needs, which was basically somewhere to get our heads down, before being out birding first thing.
+If you ask in advance, they'll just leave the key in the door, and a relative bargain in Norway at just 550 Krone per night - very, very basic yes, but it was warm and clean, and suited our needs, which was basically somewhere to get our heads down, before being out birding first thing.
 Straightaway the Northern Lights were on display - stunning views as they arched, throwing down curtains and shafts of light.
 Plenty of photos taken with the 18-55mm kit lens, which did fairly well considering it's just a cheap zoom.
 A bit surreal taking shots in such mild and still conditions, especially compared to using frost bitten fingers in a gale force wind in Iceland back in 2014 - despite the time of night, gloves weren't needed.